maduce/fosscad-repo/Firearms/PM422_Songbird_22lr_Pistol_v2.1-JamesRPatrick/README.md

 #### Changelog
 * Changes from 1.0:
--Barrel and frame have been shortened by 10mm.
+- Barrel and frame have been shortened by 10mm.

 * Changes from 1.1:
 -Barrel and frame have been shortened by another 10mm.